nadegyel/factify-assignment-nadegda-yeliashkevich/README.md

 # Factify E2E Tests Assignment

 When building this project, I focused on clarity, maintainability, and DRY principles.
-The https://atid.store/ payment functionality isn't working as expected, and therefore I had to skip the post payment checks, as well as Scenario number 2, due to lack of succesful payment choice.
+The https://atid.store/ payment functionality isn't working as expected, and therefore I had to skip the post payment checks in Scenario number 1, as well as Scenario number 2, due to lack of succesful payment choice.
 Scenario number 3 is skipped as well as there's no stock characteristics in the product.

 ---